In This Article

 Dr. Davis makes the case that naturally-occurring wheat opioids cause cravings, foods addictions, overeating and weight gain.
 However, there are many foods that have natural opiates or trigger an opiate response, such as mother’s milk, soy, spinach, rice, meat, fish, wheat, dairy, fruit, coffee and chocolate.
 Are we to stop eating all of these foods?

-Wheat Belly cites studies that show a significant reduction of wheat consumption when wheat opiates are blocked by an opioid-blocking drug.
+Wheat Belly cites studies that show a significant reduction in wheat consumption when wheat opiates are blocked by an opioid-blocking drug.
 But when you dig just a little deeper, you find that the consumption of meat was also blocked by up to 50 percent when meat-eaters were given the same opioid-blocker.
 (15)

-In fact, there are numerous studies that found that the same opioid-blockers reduce people’s total consumption of all food by 22 percent in one study (16) and 28 percent in another, suggesting that perhaps all foods trigger some sort of a pleasure, opioid-like response that is linked to our survival and that we are hard-wired to eat.
+In fact, there are numerous studies that found that the same opioid-blockers reduce people’s total consumption of all food by 22 percent in one study (16) and 28 percent in another, suggesting that perhaps all foods trigger some sort of pleasure, opioid-like response that is linked to our survival and that we are hard-wired to eat.
 (17)

 In another study, the wheat opioids passed through the intestines in mice, but are too large to enter the bloodstream in humans.
 We cannot assume that a mice study will have the same effect on humans!